andgoldschmidt/dmdlab/README.rst

    :alt: MIT License

 Dynamic mode decomposition (DMD)is a tool for analyzing the dynamics of nonlinear systems.

+This is an experimental DMD codebase for research purposes.
+A professionally maintained open source DMD codebase for Python exists at https://mathlab.github.io/PyDMD/.

 .. rubric:: References
 ..
 [TRLB14] Tu, J.H.; Rowley, C.W.; Luchtenburg, D.M.; Brunton, S.L.; Kutz, J.N.: On dynamic mode decomposition,  Theory and applications.
 In: Journal of Computational Dynamics